GameTechDev/Intel-Texture-Works-Plugin/README.md

 * Windows\* (32/64) versions 7, 8, 10
 * Photoshop\* CS6 through CC2015

+* * *

+# ++Source Code++
+## Prerequisites ##

+- Visual Studio 2012 (or possibly higher, although so far all builds created with 2012)
+- Photoshop CS6 SDK, can be obtained from here: http://www.adobe.com/devnet/photoshop/sdk.html
+- Adobe Photoshop 32 or 64 bit, CS6 or higher.

+## First time set-up ##

+- Install Photoshop CS6 SDK on developer machine
+- Open IntelTextureTools solution
+- Go to Property Manager and edit settings for Microsoft.Cpp.Win32.user and Microsoft.Cpp.x64.user, adding the following User Macro
+	PHOTOSHOP_SDK_CS6 = <full path to location of Photoshop CS6 SDK>
+- Choose platform appropriate to the version of Photoshop you wish to test with (Win32 or x64)
+- Build!
+For convenience plugin binaries will be copied to "~/Plugins/[platform]" folder.

+## To easily run/debug from Visual Studio ##

+- create an alias/shortcut to the appropriate platform folder and place it in the matching Photoshop Plug-ins folder (this will allow photoshop to load plugin from build location)
+- in plugin project, select Properties->Configuration->Debugging->Target and browse to photoshop executable

+## 3rd Party code ##

+This project utilizes the following code (located under 3rdParty folder)
+- DirectXTex, from https://github.com/Microsoft/DirectXTex (Sourced from tag Jul2015)
+- Intel, BC compression code and helpers

 ```
 * Other names and brands may be claimed by their owners.